goschtl/zope/zope2book/trunk/source/Acquisition.rst

 searching, its containers are searched until the object is found.
 In this way, acquisition can *add behavior* to objects.
-In this case, we added a behavior to the AcqusitionTestFolder folder that it didn't have before (by way of giving it an 'acquisition_test' method).
+In this case, we added a behavior to the AcqusitionTestFolder folder that it didn't have before (by way of adding an 'acquisition_test' page).

 Providing Services
 ==================